Timeline extended for launch of Wilson Library facilities work.

 Preferred Citation

-[Identification of item], in the Roy Book Binder and Larry Johnson Recording #20570, Southern Folklife Collection, The Wilson Library, University of North Carolina at Chapel Hill.
+[Identification of item], in the Roy Book Binder and Larry Johnson Recording #20570, Southern Folklife Collection, Wilson Special Collections Library, University of North Carolina at Chapel Hill.

 Acquisitions Information